MicroFocus/CX/legal/PotentialPatents.md

-# <Product Name> Potentially Patentable Ideas
+# <Project Name> Potentially Patentable Ideas

-This document tracks any potentially patentable innovations added to this product.
+This document tracks all potentially patentable innovations added to this project.
 All innovations that are considered for patentability should be tracked here, even if the ultimate decision is that we will not pursue a patent.

 Here is the basic process:

 1. Copy/paste the template below to the end of this file and and fill in the template for any ideas that are potentially patentable.
 (Append the new information; do not delete any previous information.)
-1. Follow company processes described on the [Invention Disclosure Record](https://intra.microfocus.net/company/invention-disclosure-record/) page on the Innerweb to determine whether to file for a patent.
+2. Follow company processes described on the [Invention Disclosure Record](https://intra.microfocus.net/company/invention-disclosure-record/) page on the Innerweb to determine whether to file for a patent.
-1. Update this doc as the idea moves through the patent process.
+3. Update this doc as the idea moves through the patent process.
-1. Add patent notifications to the product as recommended by Legal.
+4. Add patent notifications to the project as recommended by Legal.

-This information will be used during the release process to verify that the correct patent notices are in the product.
+This information will be used during the release process to verify that the correct patent notices are in the project.

 - - -